CubeBerry/mat300projects/README.md

 4. Click Change Knot Sequence button to change Knot Sequence.
 5. Click Bezier Polyline, Bezier Curve, De Boor Control Points, De Boor Polyline, De Boor Curve on the top-left side of the graph window to show / hide each graph.

+## Project 7
+1. A working executable is MAT300Projects.exe in "Executable" folder.
+2. Drag white (or green if circles are overlapped) circle to control points.
+3. Click +CP / -CP buttons to add or remove control points.
+4. Click +D / -D buttons to add or remove degree.
+5. Slide t-value to control t value which control shells
+5. Click Control Polyline, B-Spline Curve, Shell on the top-left side of the graph window to show / hide each graph.

 ## Extra Credit I
 1. A working executable is MAT300Projects.exe in "Executable" folder.
 2. Drag white circle to control points.